Healthy Sitting Guide

 The secret to avoid the slouched sitting posture is contained in this quote from “Ultimate Back Fitness and Performance” by Stuart McGill, PhD, professor of spine biomechanics at the University of Waterloo: The ideal sitting posture is one that continually changes, thus preventing any single tissue from accumulating too much strain.

 Our bodies use this strategy when standing, continually adjusting posture 2-3 times per minute (4) by shifting weight from side to side (called postural sway).
-This movement ensures that our postural muscles are not forced to maintain a fixed position, and do not accumulate strain.
+This movement ensures that our postural muscles are not forced to maintain a static exertion, and do not accumulate strain.

-Your Core-flex chair is designed to allow the continuation of this constant postural variation while sitting, so that your core muscles can maintain a neutral spinal posture without getting tired.
+Your Core-flex chair is designed to allow the continuation of this constant postural variation while sitting, so that your core muscles can maintain a more neutral spinal posture with less fatigue.
 The movement also brings nutrition into the discs, and keeps the body’s muscles active.
 After a few days using the chair, you will develop your own habits and patterns of movement.